swcarpentry/training-course/_submissions/round-07/3/2013-11-07-screencast-using-the-mg-rast-api-to-download-annotations.md

 tags:
   - Video
 ---
-I&#8217;ll be demonstrating how to use the MG-RAST API to download different types of metagenome information.
+I'll be demonstrating how to use the MG-RAST API to download different types of metagenome information.

 &nbsp;